stevenrskelton/build-action-file-receiver/README.md

 # http-maven-receiver
-HTTP server that receives artifact uploads and verifies MD5 against Maven.
+Maximizing Github Free Tier as a CI/CD pipeline, using Java/JVM for almost everything.

+- Github for private source repos.
+- Github Actions for building.
+- Github Packages (Maven) for release backups (500MB limit).
+- Local Java/Scala/JVM executes your deployment.

 ### Why would you use this?

-Use Ansible in your Github Actions instead of this.
+Other tools like Ansible is probably better for you.
 Ansible has secure file upload and lots of plugins for simple server-side actions.

-Downsides of Ansible:
-- need SSH running
-- SSH user triggers server-side actions
-- SSH private key needs to be in Github

-If you are performing server-side actions after the file is uploaded, and don't want to grant the Ansible user permissions to perform them, the actions need to be separate scripts outside of Ansible.
-This project is basically those server-side scripts, written in Java/JVM, with a small HTTP server attached.
+If you don't want to create SSH accounts, install clients (other than this one), or use custom scripting languages, maybe this works for you.

+This project is basically server-side deployment scripts written in Scala, with Akka HTTP receiving builds from Github.

 ### User Permissions

-Upload permissions are now based around the ability to publish to Github Packages Maven.
+Upload permissions are limited to the ability to publish to Github Packages Maven.

-Server-side permissions are isolated to the server.
+Server-side permissions are completely internal to your server.

 ## Two Deployment Parts

 SBT build tasks
-- publishAssemblyToGithubPackages: uploads compiled code to Github Packages (Maven)
+- publishAssemblyToGithubPackages: pushes compiled code to Github Packages (Maven)
-- uploadAssemblyByPost: uploads compiled code to your server (HTTP POST)
+- uploadAssemblyByPost: pushes compiled code to your server (HTTP PUT)

 HTTP Upload Server
-- built on Akka, handles HTTP POST
+- built on Akka, handles HTTP PUT
 - validates upload is latest version in Maven, and has correct MD5 checksum
 - performs any custom server-side tasks, such as deployment and restarting